-5. Major with Vocational Minor Pathway: This pathway may be recommended to those students who wish for exposure to a vocational discipline in addition to in-depth study in the major discipline.
-Degree Major with Vocational Minor In the first three years of FYUGP, this pathway is composed of one Major discipline with 68 credits from 17 courses, and when the student continues to the fourth year of FYUGP, the student will be eligible for a UG Honours
+5. Major with Vocational Minor pathway: This pathway may be recommended to those students who wish for an exposure in a vocational discipline in addition to in-depth study in the Major discipline

-Degree in a major with a vocational minor if they earn 32 credits in the chosen vocational minor discipline.
+Degree Major with Vocational Minor In the first three years of FYUGP, this pathway is composed of one Major discipline with 68 credits from 17 courses, and when the student continues to the fourth year of FYUGP, the student will be eligible for a UG Honours Degree in a Major with a Vocational Minor, if they earn 32 credits in the chosen Vocational Minor discipline.